The Lover of Wisdom I

 - Not poets like Hesiod or Homer.

-- Note that there isn’t a contrast between philosophy and what we today think of as science (e.g., Parmenides on pregnancy/sex, B17–18).
+- Note that there isn’t a contrast between philosophy and what would we today think of as science (e.g., Parmenides on pregnancy/sex, B17–18).
+[Nikita, Lucy, Charlie]

-- Not really a time thing: Many of the presocratic philosophers and Socrates were contemporaries.
+- Not really a time thing: Many of them were Socrates’ contemporaries.

 - Note the implication: Socrates is used here as a special reference point; the subtext is that [Western!] philosophy really began with Socrates.

-- They were predecessors to Socrates, Plato, and Aristotle in a distinct lineage.
+- These philosophers are thus positioned as predecessors to Socrates, Plato, and Aristotle in a distinct lineage of texts.

 - Their questions, concerns, and methods were inherited by S/P/A and have come to define the Western philosophical tradition.